To Teach as Jesus Did

 In 1980, the Aberdeen Catholic School System was consolidated and Sacred Heart and St. Mary's Schools were renamed Roncalli.
 Kindergarten was also added to the educational program.
 In 1988-89 school year, the Roncalli Sonshine Patch Preschool/Daycare Program was created.
 In 2002-2004, ACSS demolished its elementary buildings and built Roncalli Primary School (preK-2) and Roncalli Elementary School (3-6).

-Roncalli is the family name of Pope John XXIII who captured the imagination of the entire world, and changed the hearts of millions in a short space of time.
+Roncalli is the family name of St. Pope John XXIII (Angelo Roncalli) who captured the imagination of the entire world and changed the hearts of millions in a short space of time.
 Elected Pope on October 28, 1958, he was expected to be only an "interim" pope, but he changed the course of modern Christianity by summoning the Second Vatican Council to deal specifically with the question of Christian unity.
 Under his leadership, many sweeping changes were made to help the church meet the challenges of modern times.
-In 1964, the name selection committee felt that the new high school, Roncalli, should be dedicated to the same objective as that of Pope John XXIII, by assisting the Catholic students of Aberdeen to meet the challenge of the modern time...educationally, socially and spiritually.

 Statement of Mission